Scheduling with Communication Delay in Near-Linear Time: Technical Overview

 \begin{challenge} We must be able to find the small subgraphs in near-linear time. \end{challenge}

 \begin{challenge} We must be able to find the vertices to add to each batch $\batch$ in near-linear time. \end{challenge}

 We solve~\cref{chal:schedule} by relaxing the definition of small subgraph and using \emph{count-distinct} estimators (discussed in~\cref{sec:estimators}).
 The majority of our paper focuses on solving~\cref{chal:batch} which requires several new techniques for the problem outlined in the rest of this section (\cref{sec:sampling} and \cref{sec:pruning}).
 The below procedures run on a small subgraph, $H = (V_H, E_H)$, where the number of ancestors of each vertex is bounded by $2\rho$.
 Note the factor of $2$ results from our count-distinct estimator.
 This is described in~\cref{sec:detailed-alg}.
+Our algorithm for scheduling small subgraphs is shown pictorially in~\cref{fig:alg-overview}.